Ozzy Trapilo

 Ozzy Trapilo (born October 17, 2001) is an American professional football offensive tackle for the Chicago Bears of the National Football League (NFL).
 He played college football for the Boston College Eagles and was selected by the Bears in the second round of the 2025 NFL draft.

-Early life and high school
+Early life

 Trapilo attended Boston College High School in Boston, Massachusetts.
 He was rated as a three-star recruit and held offers from schools such as Boston College, Duke, Georgia Tech, Louisville, Michigan, Nebraska, Northwestern, Rutgers, UConn, and Wake Forest.
 Ultimately, Trapilo committed to play college football for the Boston College Eagles.

 College career

 After taking a redshirt in 2020, Trapilo played 32 games, with 24 starts from 2021 to 2023.
 He made his debut during the 2021 season versus Colgate.
 During that time, Trapilo made 12 of his starts at left tackle and 12 starts at right tackle.
 Trapilo was also named second-team all-Atlantic Coast Conference (ACC) in 2023.
 For his performance during week 13 of the 2024 season, Trapilo was named the ACC offensive lineman of the week after the Eagles win over North Carolina.